skno27/mortgageCalculator/README.md

 We had a Challenge in the Course Careers Discord to build a Mortgage Calculator

-I used HTML and CSS to build a simple layout, with appealing colors
+I used HTML and CSS to build a simple Interface with appealing colors

 I used Bootstrap for button styling